kiwix/metrics/README.md

 # Metrics for Kiwix
 Kiwix &amp; openZIM software developement processes monitoring

-We use Grimoirelab to visualise several metrics on Kiwix devéloppement evolution.
+We use [Grimoirelab](https://chaoss.github.io/grimoirelab/) to visualise several metrics on Kiwix devéloppement evolution.
 Datas are collect from our GitHub repositories of Kiwix and Openzim account (also called "project" in Grimoirelab).

-Grimoirelab use Elasticsearch and Kibana to store datas and visualise thesesi on web dashboards.
-To populate effectively the databases from several sources (Git, Github, Gitlab, RSS, Jenkins, Slack ...), Grimoirelab has developped modules to create a toolchain allows to update collect datas optimally.
-In addition of Elasticsearch database, a SQL database (MariaDB) is used to stored identities colelcted from GitHub.
-All of things is orchestrate with Grimoire-Sirmordered daemon.
+Grimoirelab use [Elasticsearch and Kibana](https://www.elastic.co) to store datas and visualise theses on web dashboards.
+To populate effectively the databases from several sources (Git, Github, Gitlab, Mediawiki, RSS, Jenkins, Slack ...), Grimoirelab has developped modules to create a [toolchain](https://chaoss.github.io/grimoirelab-tutorial/basics/components.html) allows to update collect datas optimally.
+In addition of Elasticsearch database, a SQL database (MariaDB) is used to stored identities collected from GitHub.
+All of things is orchestrate with [Grimoire-Sirmordered](https://github.com/chaoss/grimoirelab-sirmordred) daemon.
 We can use also micro-mordered as command line interface to update datas manually.

-Here we propose a docker based on the Dockerfile-full proposed by Grimoirelab to visualise several Kiwix developpement metrics.
+Here we propose a docker based on a [docker image](https://github.com/chaoss/grimoirelab/tree/master/docker) proposed by Grimoirelab including Elasticksearch, MariaDB and Kibana (Dockerfile-full).

 ## Run